Fluidkeys/pgp-for-teams-marketing/hugo/content/weeknotes/week-38.md

 ## We now remind people who's keys are expiring in Fluidkeys

 In our desire to get v1 out the door, we'd neglected a little how Fluidkeys runs in the background.
-Each day it trys to run a task that checks if the key you made needs to be updated and extended, but we knew this wasn't always working quite right, particularly on macOS.
+Each day it trys to run a task that checks if the key you made needs to be updated and extended, but discovered this wasn't always working quite right on macOS.

 To address this before it becomes a problem, we wanted to warn everyone who had made a key, but hadn't got key maintenance working properly.
 We needed to let them know their keys would expire and what they could do about it!